 If you’re vegan, vegetarian or even just concerned about the sustainability issues of the fish oil industry, Inca Inchi Oil is a great alternative.
 It’s a vegan, vegetarian, sustainable, ethical plant-based alternative to fish oil and a natural source of omega 3-6-9.
 It can be added to smoothies, salads, pesto, mayonnaise, as well as used on your skin.
 It is not to be heated.
 You can read more about the benefits of Inca Inchi Oil here.

-If you’re currently breastfeeding, pregnant or thinking about getting pregnant and would like additional individualised dietary advice, please contact us to arrange a one-on-one consultation so you can get the support and guidance you need.
+If you’re currently breastfeeding, pregnant or thinking about getting pregnant and would like additional individualised dietary advice, please contact your healthcare professional.